Geometric Waldspurger periods II: Theta-sheaves and two-fold coverings

-A.1 Here we generalize (\cite{Ly1}, Proposition~3) to the case of ramified degree 2 coverings.
-Keep notations of Section~1.2.1, so we pick $d\ge 0$, a $k$-point $(\cE, s_2)\in\RCov^d$ and denote by $\phi: Y\to X$ the corresponding degree 2 covering ramified over a reduced effective degree $d$ divisor $D$ on $X$.
-Remind the group scheme $G_n$ on $X$ defined in Section~2.1.2.
+\ssec{} Here we generalize \cite[Proposition~3]{Ly1} to the case of ramified degree 2 coverings.
+Keep notations of Section~\ref{Sect_the_dual_pair_GL_GO_1.5}, so we pick $d\ge 0$, a $k$-point $(\cE, s_2)\in\RCov^d$ and denote by $\phi: Y\to X$ the corresponding degree 2 covering ramified over a multiplicity free effective degree $d$ divisor $D$ on $X$.
+Recall the group scheme $G_n$ on $X$ defined in Section~\ref{Sect_2.1.2}.

 Let $\Bun_{G_n, Y}$ denote the stack classifying a rank $2n$ vector bundle on $Y$ with a symplectic form $\wedge^2 M\to\Omega_Y$.
 Let $\pi_n: \Bun_{G_n, Y}\to\Bun_{G_{2n}}$ be the following map.
 Given $M\in\Bun_{G_n, Y}$, we equip $\phi_*M$ with the form $\wedge^2(\phi_*M)\to\Omega$ given as the composition